Can AI Help Customers Connect?

 As technology evolves, so do customers’ expectations.
 We’re long past the age of seamless omni-channel communication being a neat feature: it’s the bare minimum.
 In fact, CMO Council’s research found that customers are going as far as switching brands if their customer experience isn’t frictionless.
 With digital e-commerce making a huge jump last year due to the pandemic, the gaps in digital CX are even more obvious than before.

 As Ken Krasnow, VP of omni-channel marketing at Henkel, put it in this month’s Get to Know interview, customers can now jump into your brand’s narrative at any time.
 It’s the marketer's job to meet them where they are, not the other way around.

 This sentiment was echoed in CMO Council’s latest webinar with Acquire, “Fearless Innovation at Speed,” where we got to chat with the director of digital technology at United Airlines, Rob Bence.
 After the pandemic hit the travel industry so hard, even the biggest names in the business had to be agile in order to stay afloat.
 Bence said that United’s recovery has been all about meeting customers exactly where they are on their “journey”—both literally and emotionally, using a combination of AI and personalized human experiences.
 The question that guides their process?
 “Do our customers want this?”
 A simple question, but not an easy one to answer.

-Related: CMO Council's newest report, Rising Above the Fray, comes out May 11th and will dive into all the ways marketers can utilize self-service to create loyal customers.
+Related: CMO Council's newest report, Rising Above the Fray, dives into all the ways marketers can utilize self-service to create loyal customers.

 But how would less human interaction create more connected customers?